Have you heard of CaaS? It's time to try it out!

 This simple metaphor describes perfectly different ways of managing containers.
 You can have them on your own HW or in the Cloud.
 You can orchestrate them using different tools (eg. K8s, Docker Swarm) and you can manage these tools yourself or, someone else can do it for you (eg. Google Kubernetes Engine, Elastic Container Service, Amazon Elastic Container Service for Kubernetes).

 No server, no cry!

-Common denominator of all these ways of managing your containers is the necessity to take care of the servers they run on (or at least to specify their parameters, when managing them in the Cloud).
-In none of the above cases you can just send the container somewhere, put your feet on the table, grab a cup of tea and watch how everything runs smoothly.
+The common denominator of all these ways of managing your containers is the necessity to take care of the servers they run on (or at least to specify their parameters, when managing them in the Cloud).
+In none of the above cases, you can just send the container somewhere, put your feet on the table, grab a cup of tea and watch how everything runs smoothly.

 With the new pricing, the service cost is close to EC2 itself.

 (note: EC2 is a service, which provides you with processing power on virtual instances only.
 It is up to you what you run on them and you also have to manage it yourself.
-Fargate on the other hand has the advantage, that you don't have to worry about managing it at all, even though it is still a compute service.
-In practice it is very close to so called “serverless” solution.
+Fargate, on the other hand, has the advantage, that you don't have to worry about managing it at all, even though it is still a compute service.
+In practice, it is very close to the so-called “serverless” solution.
 You can devote maximum time to writing the code and developing your product instead of wasting resources on management.)

 Summary of Container Options on AWS:

 ECS - Container Docker System - "docker as a service" from Amazon.

 EKS - Managing Kubernetes, AWS "kubernetes as a service"